 During this time families and friends only are invited to attend an event that is an orientation that is structured and educational.
-The Chief of Police or a Deputy Chief attends and will participate in a discussion about the MNPD, the training their loved one completed, and what their loved one will experience in the future.
+The Deputy Chief attends and will participate in a discussion about the MNPD, the training their loved one completed, and what their loved one will experience in the future.
+It also includes current Field Training Officers, PEER Supporters, and spouses of officers.